NavyaSutari/spring-CIS5755/chapter-1/README.md

 19. While keeping the current terminal window for project,  open a new terminal for git to manage the source code)
 20. git add --all
 21. git status
-22. git commit -m "first python code"
+22. git commit -m "This is first python example"
 23. git push
   a. github username:
   b. password: copy and paste the account access token